 Both Labradors and Rottweilers suffer regularly from hip dysplasia, meaning their hips are improperly formed.
 One nasty complication of hip dysplasia is a disease called degenerative joint disorder.

 A 2001 study found that around 11% of Labradors and 20% of Rottweilers suffered from this disease as a result of hip dysplasia.

-Elbow dysplasia is a very common condition in rottweilers.
-A study of german rottweilers found more than half suffered from this ailment.
+Elbow dysplasia is also a very common condition in Rottweilers.
+A study of German Rottweilers found more than half suffered from this ailment.